-Improve email security in Microsoft 365: Fine-tuning DKIM and setup DMARC for the MOERA domain.
+Improve email security in Microsoft 365: Fine-tuning DKIM, configuring DMARC for the MOERA domain, and blocking inbound DMARC failures from reaching user inboxes.

 Fine-tune DKIM by frequently rotating the DKIM keys